Freakling/AzureFW-GitOps/README.md

-# AzureFW-HybridOps
+# AzureFW-GitOps

-This project intends to simplify and improve the user experience of authoring/configuring Azure Firewall Policies and rules.
+This project intends to provide a GitOps experience for Azure Firewall.
+The goal is to simplify and improve the user experience of authoring/configuring Azure Firewall Policies and rules.
-It provides a two-way sync of rules and configuration allowing hybrid IaC & ClickOps Azure FW policy authoring.
+AzureFW GitOps creates a new way of configuring Azure Firewall Policies and allows for a two-way sync of rules and configuration allowing GitOps IaC & ClickOps Azure FW policy authoring.

-In short the intention is to invent a new "way of working" with Azure Firewalls which I hope is more pleasant than the current OOBE.

 # Module installation
 ```Install-Module -Name AzureFwOps	```